Lego Art

-Lego Art is a Lego theme introduced in 2020.
-It offers sets based on iconic personalities and characters in pop culture, allowing builders to reproduce them in a mosaic-like format using Lego 1x1 studs.
+Lego Art (stylised as LEGO Art) is a Lego theme introduced in 2020.
+It offers sets based on iconic personalities and characters in pop culture, allowing builders to reproduce them in a mosaic-like format using Lego 1×1 studs.
 Following the launch of Lego DOTS, a theme mainly targeted towards children, the Lego Art theme is the second 2D tile creative concept to be launched by The Lego Group in August 2020.